-The Company is at variance with Recommendation 4.1 in that the Audit and Risk Committee does not consist of three members.
-The Board considers that given the current size of the Company, the Audit and Risk Committee is of a sufficient size and possesses sufficient technical expertise to discharge its mandate effectively.
+Until 23 May 2023, the Company was at variance with Recommendation 4.1 in that the Audit and Risk Committee did not consist of three members.
+The Audit and Risk Committee now consists of three members.

-This partially complies with Recommendation 4.1 of the ASX Corporate Governance Principles.
+This complies with Recommendation 4.1 of the ASX Corporate Governance Principles.